Originally published 3-5-2019

 Durability: Resistance to damage from dropping, physical impacts, rough handling, and exposure to elements.

-Portability: The ability to easily transport the solar panel.
+Portability: The ability to transport easily.

 Power/Weight Ratio: Power generated per lb/kg (important for weight-constrained designs and portable applications).

 Temperature Coefficient: How each technology is affected by heat.
+This impact is self-correcting under normal circumstances.

 Variable/Low-Light: Ability to harvest energy when partially shaded or in indoor or low-light environments.